lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 ## VIPER Explained

-The purpose of the VIPER pattern is to reduce the amount of code in a ViewController class by distributing it into other classes that have specific responsibilities.
-You may recall that this echoes the purpose of the Single Responsibility Principle.
+The purpose of the VIPER architecture is to reduce the amount of code in a ViewController class.
+VIPER does this by distributing the most of code of the ViewController into other classes that have specific responsibilities.
+You may recall that this echoes the Single Responsibility Principle.

 To understand VIPER you need to understand a bit about the the clean architecture.
-As Uncle Bob's  diagram shows, a clean system is separated into layers.

 ![Bob Martin's Clean Architecture](https://8thlight.com/blog/assets/posts/2012-08-13-the-clean-architecture/CleanArchitecture-5c6d7ec787d447a81b708b73abba1680.jpg)

-In the diagram you can see that:
+As Uncle Bob's diagram shows, a clean system is separated into layers:

-- the User Interface is at the outermost layer of the  system
+- the User Interface is in the outermost layer of the  system
 - the Entities are at the centre of the system and are the results of applying Enterprise Business Rules.
 - the Application Business Rules reside in the layer which surrounds the Entities
-- the data store which provides the entities is outside the system
+- the Data Store and Network, which provide the entities, are in the outer layer
 - the presentation conversion layer is placed in the middle between the User Interface and Application business logic layers

-One thing that is not obvious from this diagran is athat the Enties are

-The diagram also shows that the Clean Architecture dependencies can only be explicit in one direction - towards the centre.
+The diagram shows that in the Clean Architecture, dependencies can only be explicit in one direction - towards the centre.
 A class in a layer closer to the center cannot know the name of a class in a layer closer to the outside.
 All dependencies going in a direction away from the centre must be implemented as a dependency inversion, which means a protocol must be used.

 Another requirement of the Clean Architecture is that data must be copied from layer to layer.
-This means that we can't pass a Swift class from one layer to the next - we must pass values or structs of values.
+This means that we can't pass the same data or data structure from one layer to the next.
+In swift, this is easy, we can copy values or structs of values.
+This prevents changes from one layer inadvertently affecting other layers.

 In VIPER,

 - the ViewController(**V**) implements the user interface.
 - the Presenter(**P**) implements the presentation conversion layer
 - the Interactor(**I**), a.k.a the UseCase, implements the application business rules
-- the Entities(**E**) are provided by the EntityGateway via Service Layer Methods
+- the Entities(**E**) are provided by the EntityGateway via Gateway Methods
 - the Router(**R**) changes ViewControllers

 This diagram shows the relationships of the VIPER classes.